Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

 \begin{rmk} Potentials with respect to two different base-points $\st_i$, $\st_j$ (on different connected components of $L^\circ_\rho$) are related by the Lagrangian surgery formula, see Proposition~\ref{prp:surg} and Lemma~\ref{lem:onedimrepr}. \end{rmk}

 \begin{proof} The fact that $W_L(\st_i)$ has degree zero follows from the dimension formula in Lemma~\ref{l:tvpunctured}.
-It is automatically a cycle because the Chekanov-Eliashberg algebra of the Hopf link is concentrated in degrees~0 and~1.
+It is automatically a cycle because the Chekanov--Eliashberg algebra of the Hopf link is concentrated in degrees~0 and~1.

 For the invariance, consider the moduli space $\M_{I}(\zeta)$ where $I$ is an interval that parameterizes monotone Lagrangians $L^{s}$, $s\in I$ (or a variation of other choices).
 By SFT compactness, this moduli space has a compactification consisting of broken disks.
 An elementary topological consideration of the symplectic area, using the monotonicity assumption, shows that the upper level of a broken disk again must consist of a single (punctured) Maslov index~2 disk.